Junior Salesman: Synopsis

-Dunder Mifflin CEO David Wallace (Andy Buckley) has tasked Dwight Schrute (Rainn Wilson) with finding a part-time replacement for Jim Halpert (John Krasinski).
-Pam Halpert (Jenna Fischer) is concerned about this, as Jim's replacement will be her new "deskmate".
-Clark Green (Clark Duke) feels he is ready for the position, citing his key role in various sales, but Dwight wants someone who he can be sure will not team up with Pam against him.
-To that end, he brings in a bizarre gallery of his relatives and close friends, including his cousin Mose (Michael Schur), best friend Rolf (James Urbaniak), part-time private investigator Trevor (Chris Gethard), former Corporate executive Troy Underbridge (Noel Petok), and his karate teacher Sensei Ira (Lance Krall).
+Dunder Mifflin CEO David Wallace has tasked Dwight Schrute with finding a part-time replacement for Jim Halpert.
+Pam Halpert is concerned about this, as Jim's replacement will be her new "deskmate".
+Clark Green feels he is ready for the position, citing his key role in various sales, but Dwight wants someone who he can be sure will not team up with Pam against him.
+To that end, he brings in a bizarre gallery of his relatives and close friends, including his cousin Mose, best friend Rolf, part-time private investigator Trevor, former Corporate executive Troy Underbridge, and his karate teacher Sensei Ira.
 To Dwight's horror, though, none of his candidates are competent enough to even make it through the full job interview, much less be paper salesmen.
 Clark ends his interview after answering Dwight's complicated questions perfectly, pointing out that he has no choice but to hire him if he wants someone who can do the job.

 Jim calls Wallace to pitch for the CEO to invest in Athlead.
 Dwight puts the conversation on speaker phone, allowing him to hear Wallace first tell Jim his salary is going to be cut to reflect his part-time status, and then bluntly shoot down the idea of investing in Athlead.
 Dwight, though praising his friends' outlandish delinquent behavior to the cameras, gradually comes to realize his professional integrity will not allow him to hire any of them, and sadly notes that he outgrew all of his friends in just three hours.
 Afraid they will hate him if he does not pick one of them, he asks Jim to pretend to take over the hiring decision and make the call to hire no one.
 Being willing to do anything to save Pam from being stuck with an unbearable deskmate, Jim agrees.
 However, when Jim announces the decision, Rolf immediately intuits that Dwight is using Jim as a scapegoat.
 Dwight's friends storm off to play paintball without him, later sending an e-mail with a photo of their paintball outing and the message "Glad you're not here" while giving Dwight the finger.
 Clark gets the salesman job.
 Pam is grateful to Jim for arranging this but says she still misses her "old deskmate" Jim.
 Pam briefly lifts Dwight's spirits by suggesting they "haze the new guy", though she makes Dwight stop that plan when he nearly suffocates Clark with shrink wrap.
-It is also hinted that Brian (Chris Diamantopoulos), the boom mike operator for the documentary crew, has developed a crush on Pam, paired with audio of Jim’s talking head, “Because of where my desk was, I spent all those years looking at Pam, and I fell in love.”
+It is also hinted that Brian, the boom mike operator for the documentary crew, has developed a crush on Pam, paired with audio of Jim’s talking head, “Because of where my desk was, I spent all those years looking at Pam, and I fell in love.”